josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 The Phoenix framework which [achieved 2,000,000 concurrent websocket connections](https://www.phoenixframework.org/blog/the-road-to-2-million-websocket-connections).
 In the article they demonstrate a chat application where they simulate 2 million users, taking 1 second to broadcast to all users.
 They also provide details on the technical challenges they hit with their framework to achieve that benchmark.
+Some of the ideas they shared in their article, I used to write this article, like assigning multiple IPs to overcome the 65k limit on client connections.

 WhatsApp also [achieved 2,000,000](https://blog.whatsapp.com/1-million-is-so-2011).
+Unfortunately, they are light on the details.
-Unfortunately, they only provide the details of the hardware and the OS configuration they used.
+They only reveal the hardware and the OS configuration they used.

-Coincidentally, both are built on Erlang and both achieved this on chatting applications.

 # Theoretical Max

-Some think the limit 2<sup>16</sup>=65,536 because that's all the ports available.
+Some think the limit 2<sup>16</sup>=65,536 because that's all the ports available in the TCP spec.
-That's true for a single client making a connection to an IP, port pair.
+That is true for a single client making outgoing connections to a single IP, port pair.
-For instance, my laptop will only be able to make 65000 connections to Google (probably a lot less due to NAT and they will block me before I reach 65k connections).
+For instance, my laptop will only be able to make 65,536 connections to 172.217.13.174 (google.com)
+(probably a lot less because they will block me before I reach 65k connections).
 So if you have a use case with intense intertwined communication between two machines using more than 65K concurrent connections, the client will need to connect from a second IP address.

 For a server listening on a port, each incoming connection *DOES NOT* consume a port on the server.
 The server only consumes the one port that it is listening on.